History of cleavage: 1st millennium BC

 Wearing a garment to support the breasts may date back to ancient Greece.
 Women wore an apodesmos, later stēthodesmē, mastodesmos and mastodeton, all meaning "breast-band", which was a band of wool or linen that was wrapped across the breasts and tied or pinned at the back.
 Roman women wore breast-bands during sport, such as those shown on the Coronation of the Winner mosaic (also known as the "Bikini mosaic").

-A silver coin that was found in South Arabia in the 3rd century BC shows a buxom foreign ruler with much décolletage and an elaborate coiffure.
 Rabbi Aha b.
 Raba (circa 5th century) and Nathan the Babylonian (circa 2nd century) measured the appropriate size of the cleavage as "of one hand-breadth between a woman's breasts".
 This was not cleavage shown, but rather, cleavage larger than a hand-breadth was considered to be a birth defect.
 Tzniut prohibits any cleavage from showing.
 In The Golden Ass, the only Roman novel to survive in its entirety, Photis, a major female character, is described as sporting significant cleavage and perfumed nipples.